Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="input_peerings"></a> [peerings](#input\_peerings)

 Description: A map of virtual network peering configurations.
 Each entry specifies a remote virtual network by ID and includes settings for traffic forwarding, gateway transit, and remote gateways usage.

+- `name`: The name of the virtual network peering configuration.
+- `remote_virtual_network_resource_id`: The resource ID of the remote virtual network.
+- `allow_forwarded_traffic`: (Optional) Enables forwarded traffic between the virtual networks.
+Defaults to false.
+- `allow_gateway_transit`: (Optional) Enables gateway transit for the virtual networks.
+Defaults to false.
+- `allow_virtual_network_access`: (Optional) Enables access from the local virtual network to the remote virtual network.
+Defaults to true.
+- `use_remote_gateways`: (Optional) Enables the use of remote gateways for the virtual networks.
+Defaults to false.

 Type: